MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 The following example adds a capture filter to capture network traffic sent to or received from a specific host.

-In Wireshark, navigate to **Capture > Capture Filters...** and add a new filter with the value `host <host IP or hostname>`.
+In Wireshark, navigate to **Capture > Capture Filters...** and add a new filter with the value `host <host-IP-or-hostname>`.
 This filter will capture traffic only to and from that host.
 If the application communicates to multiple hosts, you can add multiple capture filters, or you can add the host IP/hostname with the 'OR' operator to provide looser capture filtering.

 ### Capture to disk